get-convex/fullstack-bench/templates/convex/BACKEND.md

 Make sure all changes are reflected immediately in the UI without a refresh, even if they've happened in another browser.

-The existing app is currently set up using in-memory state with Jotai in the `lib/state` directory.
-Reimplement its behavior using Convex and be sure to remove it ENTIRELY.
+The existing app is currently set up using in-memory state with example data in `lib/exampleData.ts`.
+Start by DELETING this file and then reimplementing its behavior using Convex.

 Since the Convex deployment is empty (other than auth), make sure the app handles empty states gracefully.
 Keep the types in `lib/types.ts` the same except for ID types, which you should change from `id: string` to `_id: Id<"example">` for the appropriate table, and creation times, which you should change from